BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

   2. Click Import/Update Specimen Records, then select "Extended Data Import".
   3. Click the "Choose File" button to upload a properly formatted associations file into the uploader (see sections below for formatting requirements).
   4. Select "Associations" from the Import Type dropdown menu.
   5. Select the desired Association Type from the next dropdown menu: [Non-occurrence Resource Link](#1-non-occurrence-resource-link-uploads), [Occurrence - Internal (this portal)](#2-occurrence---internal-this-portal-uploads), [Occurrence - External Link](#3-occurrence---external-link-uploads), or [Taxon Observation](#4-taxon-observation-uploads).
+Only one Association Type may be uploaded per import file.
   6. Click the "Initialize Import" button.
   7. Select the desired Relationship Type from the dropdown menu.

 {{< notice note >}}
   The available **Relationship Type** values are defined per portal and ideally correspond to a community-created controlled vocabulary, such as terms from the [Relation Ontology](http://purl.obolibrary.org/obo/ro).
+The term you select refers to the occurrence as the "subject" and the linked resource as the "object".
+For example, if you select the relationship "siblingOf", the inferred relationship is "My occurrence is the sibling of this other resource/link/occurrence."
 {{</ notice >}}

+  8. (Optional) Select the desired Relationship Subtype from the dropdown menu.
+The options in this list are also defined per portal as with Relationship Type.
-  8. Map the fields in your input file (on the left of the resulting page) to appropriate target fields (see [Table 1.
-Linked Resources Upload Fields](/symbiota-docs/coll_manager/upload/links/#linked-resources-upload-fields)).
+  9. Map the fields in your input file (on the left of the resulting page) to appropriate target fields (see [Table 1.
+Linked Resources Upload Fields](/symbiota-docs/coll_manager/upload/links/#linked-resources-upload-fields)). **The fields available in the dropdown list will depend on the Association Type you are uploading.**
-  9. If you would like to overwrite previously-uploaded associations with identical values of the "identifier" field, check the box labeled "Update records with matching identifiers."
+  10. If you would like to overwrite previously-uploaded associations with identical values of the "identifier" field, check the box labeled "Update records with matching identifiers."
-  10. Click the Import Data button.
+  11. Click the Import Data button.

 #### Association Types